in-toto/specification/in-toto-spec.md

 where PUBLIC and PRIVATE are in PEM format and are strings.
 All RSA keys must be at least 2048 bits.

-The elliptic-curve variants ('ed25519' and ecdsa) format are:
+The elliptic-curve variants ('ed25519' and 'ecdsa') format are:

 ```json
   { "keytype" : "ed25519",